What is a Resolution?

 Project: Who am I becoming and how am I going to make sure that happens?

-Brainstorm some words that describe how you want to feel in 2020 or in the decade spanning from 2020-2029.
+Brainstorm some words and examples that describe how you want to feel in 2021 or in the decade spanning from 2021-2030.

 Resolve/Sankalpa: A resolution set in deep rest that comes from our heart, not our mind, to show us our path and our trajectory.